 “It is the function of science to discover the existence of a general reign of order in nature and to find the causes governing this order.
 And this refers in equal measure to the relations of man-social and political-and to the entire universe as a whole.”--Dmitri Mendeleev

-It is difficult to discern the distant excitement that followed the 1953 discovery of DNA.
-Because the bacterial"transcription/translation" mechanism remains unconfirmed in multicellular plants and animals, many reasoned that Selye's stress mechanism explains embryology, physiology, pathology, and stress.
+Great excitement followed the 1953 discovery of DNA.
+Many believed that Selye's stress mechanism would explain embryology, physiology, pathology, stress, and perhaps even the very secret of life.
 Selye became the most prominent physician in the world.
 He trained hundreds of researchers and led an international search for the stress mechanism that lasted 30 years and squandered hundreds of careers, thousands of tortured test animals, and millions of dollars.
-It achieved important discoveries, but it besmirched the reputation of science, and nobody found any clue of the stress mechanism.
-Finally, Selye’s ideas were abandoned and he died frustrated and forgotten.
+It achieved important discoveries, but failed to find any clue of the stress mechanism, and besmirched the reputation of science.
+Selye’s ideas were abandoned and he died frustrated and forgotten.

 Medicine has done its job.
-The rest remains in the realm of power, politics, and privilege that promotes and perverts all human endeavor.
+The rest remains in the realm of power, politics, and privilege that prevails over all human endeavor.